pygfx/pygfx/README.md

 pip install -U pygfx glfw
 ```

-Pygfx needs _some_ window to render to.
-Glfw is one lightweight option, but
+To work correctly, pygfx needs _some_ window to render to.
+Glfw is one
-others do exist.
-If you only use pygfx for offscreen, or notebook rendering you
+lightweight option, but there are others, too.
+If you only use pygfx for
-may choose to omit glfw.
-Similarly, you can (of course) swap it for any other
+offscreen, or notebook rendering you may choose to omit glfw.
+Similarly, you can
-wgpu-compatible canvas, e.g., PyQt, PySide, or wx.
+(of course) swap it for any other wgpu-compatible canvas, e.g., PyQt, PySide, or
+wx.

 In addition there are some [platform
 requirements](https://github.com/pygfx/wgpu-py#platform-requirements).
 In